b00rito/DES-in-VHDL/README.md

 <br />
 <br />
 <br />
-Currently the vhdl code can encrypt binary data
+Currently the vhdl code can encrypt and decrypt binary data given in the testbench as std_logic_vector(0 to 63)

 **To-Do's**